ketanbhatt/ketanbhatt.com/content/blog/code-review/index.md

 ![Explicitly assign your Pull Request](./images/explicit-assignment.png)

 Whenever a new piece of work is taken up, it is assigned to at least two people.
-One of the assignee is considered to be the "Primary" owner for the task, and is going to be the person in charge of getting the work done.
+One of the assignees is considered to be the "Primary" owner for the task and is going to be the person in charge of getting the work done.
 The other person is the "Secondary" owner and is mostly the explicit, pre-decided, owner for design and code reviews for this piece of work.

 This is the process my older team followed.
 I asked a few of my developer-friends working in smaller companies and they mentioned that their teams follow a similar process as well.